 BEHIND THE BADGE

-Editor's note: This is part of a weekly series profiling the extra efforts of area law enforcement and public safety officers to serve their community.
+Behind the Badge is a weekly series profiling area law enforcement and public safety officers contributing to their community.
+If you know of an officer we should profile, contact Cindy Swirko at 374-5024 or email@example.com.